Seoul and Tokyo’s trade war puts military pact at stake

 It is automatically extended annually unless either side notifies the other of its intention to terminate in a 90-day prior notice.
 The deadline falls on Aug.
 24.

-The agreement took years of discussion and a near-collapse.
-Any military cooperation with Japan is difficult due to strong resentment against Japanese brutality during its 1910-1945 colonization of the Korean Peninsula.
+The agreement took years of discussion and saw a near-collapse at one point.
+Any military cooperation with Japan is difficult because of strong resentment against Japanese brutality during its 1910-1945 colonization of the Korean Peninsula.

 South Korea and Japan can still share intelligence through the 2014 three-way intelligence pact via Washington, but that one is limited to North Korea’s nuclear and missile program.
-GSOMIA allows Seoul and Tokyo to share a broader range of information directly and more quickly.
+The agreement allows Seoul and Tokyo to share a broader range of information directly and more quickly.

-South Korean military officials say information gathered by Japan’s intelligence satellites, radars, patrol aircraft and other high-tech systems were crucial for analyzing North Korea’s missile tests and activities of its submarines, which could soon be equipped with missile-launch systems.
-Japan also benefits from South Korean military radars positioned to detect North Korean launches sooner and Seoul’s information gathered from spies, defectors from North Korea.
+South Korean military officials say information gathered by Japan’s intelligence satellites, radars, patrol aircraft and other high-tech systems was crucial for analyzing North Korea’s missile tests and its submarines, which could soon be equipped with missile-launch systems.
+Japan also benefits from South Korean military radars positioned to detect North Korean launches sooner and Seoul’s information from spies and defectors from North Korea.

 THE ROW